miranda-e/Demodifier/README.md

    ```
    Demodifier completed
    ```
-   This will process the peptides in `example.csv` and output the following files:
+   This will process the peptides in `example.csv` and output the following files in the same directory as the input file:
    - **`example_results.csv`**: Summary of permutations and LCAs.
    - **`example_permutations.csv`**: List of all permutations with their LCAs.
    - **`example_output.json`**: Detailed JSON data for further analysis.